As Rugby League expands more countries are looking for visiting teams from the UK

 It is important to carefully consider the aim of your tour.
 Will it be for development, as an opportunity to try new things in a different environment, or solely for fun and relaxation?

 You must also consider the most appropriate timing for your tour and the destination, always keeping your overall aim in mind.
-When planning a tour approval must be obtained in advance.
+When planning a tour approval must be obtained in advance from both the RFL and the national federation of the host team.
 If you’re planning a tour for children, it is essential that you read our Touring with Children Guide and the RFL Safeguarding Policy.

 Applying for Permission

 Fully complete the form above and send to firstname.lastname@example.org.